wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-cultural-shift/includes/security-best-practices.md

  ![Your account security is at risk screen](../media/at-risk.png)

 Both sign-in and user Azure AD Identity Protection risk policies allow the configuration of risk levels that trigger the additional verifications noted above.
-Risk levels in Identity Protection are based on the precision of the detection and powered by Microsoft’s machine learning.
+Risk levels in Identity Protection are based on the precision of the detection and powered by Microsoft's machine learning.
 To customize what experience users are presented, administrators can include/exclude certain users/groups from the User Risk and Sign-In Risk Policies.
 Administrators cannot change what “triggers” result in high, medium, or low risks.

  ![Sign-in risk screen set to High](../media/conditions.png)

-Now that you’ve read about creating security best practices, let’s walk through the experience of enabling a combined multi-factor authentication and self-service password reset registration for your end users.
+Now that you've read about creating security best practices, let's walk through the experience of enabling a combined multi-factor authentication and self-service password reset registration for your end users.

 ### Explore how to enable a combined MFA and SSPR registration experience in Azure AD